coin-or/pulp/doc/source/guides/how_to_configure_solvers.rst

     model += _var + _var2 == 1
     result = model.solve(solver)

-The only to do was to look for the 'cplex.exe' file (in Windows, although in Linux and Mac is something similar but with 'cplex') and pass the absolute path to the solver.
+The only thing to do was to look for the 'cplex.exe' file (if you're in Windows, for Linux and Mac you look for the 'cplex' file) and pass the absolute path to the solver.

 The second one is a little more cumbersome but you only do it once per machine.
 You need to configure the ``PATH`` environment variable to include the path to the ``C:\Program Files\IBM\ILOG\CPLEX_Studio128\cplex\bin\x64_win64`` directory.

-Here is one random guide to editing environment variables in: `Windows <https://opentechguides.com/how-to/article/windows-10/113/windows-10-set-path.html>`_ or `Linux or Mac <https://askubuntu.com/questions/730/how-do-i-set-environment-variables>`_.
+Here is one random guide to editing environment variables in: `Windows <https://opentechguides.com/how-to/article/windows-10/113/windows-10-set-path.html>`_ and `Linux or Mac <https://askubuntu.com/questions/730/how-do-i-set-environment-variables>`_.
 The idea is that once it is correctly configured you can forget about it (until you change pc or solver version).

 Once we have done that, we just do something very similar to the previous example: